 Breakdown of Vocabulary

 - Old Stories & Core Beliefs: Often learned from a young age.
 Sometimes we are aware of them, other times we are not.
 Our actions show our beliefs of self.
-For example: If I hold a belief of “I’m not enough” my actions may try to prove that I am enough by seeking validation from others.
-This can look like putting more into my job – often, to a level that often sacrifices my needs and leads to burnout.
-Therefore, I don’t do enough self-care, I don’t prioritize myself, I take on too much at work, and lack boundaries because I’m proving that I am enough or fearful that I’m not.
-Limiting core beliefs are often subconscious and come out in patterns of our actions rather than thoughts.
+For example: If I hold a belief of “I’m not enough” my actions may try to prove that I am enough overworking.
+This can often lead me to burnout and overwhelm.
+In turn, I don’t do enough self-care, I don’t prioritize myself, I take on too much at work, and lack boundaries because I’m proving that I am enough or fearful that I’m not.

 - Brainspot: We first notice where in our body we find our beliefs and stories the most.
 Then pair this with a spot in which this story or feeling is amplified.
 Our lower brain is the one that finds the spot, sometimes this means that tightness in your stomach will increase or tension in your shoulders will grow stronger.
 Other times we find this through facial ticks, or rapid eye blinks.
 Our stories are stored in our lower brain and are directly connected to feelings within our bodies.
 Therapy must involve this part of the brain in order to release these stories.